dzackgarza/Notes/Class_Notes/2020/Topology/Review Doc/Theorems.md

 Theorem:
 A metric space is totally bounded iff every sequence has a Cauchy subsequence.

-Theorem:
+Theorem

-A metric space is compact iff it is complete and totally bounded.
+: A metric space is compact iff it is complete and totally bounded.